subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The first term in the derivative is evaluated by using samples from the training dataset which are distributed according to $p(X)$, while the second term is evaluated by using samples generated by the model, which are distributed according to $p_W(X)$.
-The first term decreases the energy for data points that belong to the training set, while the second term increases the energy for data samples that are generated from from the model.
+The first term decreases the energy for data points that belong to the training set, while the second term increases the energy for data samples that are generated from the model.
 For the case when $E_W(X)$ is a expressed by an ANN such a transformer or a CNN, this derivative can be computed using automatic differentiators.

 The MLE based technique hinges on getting samples from the model which are distributed according to $p_W(X)$ and since we can no longer use Gibbs sampling, we resort to using Langevin sampling instead